genome-spy/genome-spy/docs/getting-started.md

 The easiest way to try out GenomeSpy is the Playground app, which allows you to experiment with different visualization specifications directly in the web browser.
-You can load data from publicly accessible web servers or from your own computer.
+You can load data from publicly accessible web servers or your computer.
 The app is still rudimentary and does not support saving or sharing the visualizations.

 <a href="https://genomespy.app/playground/" target="_blank">Go to the Playground</a>